Easy and delicious vegan Greek salad packed with crunchy veggies and olives and topped with homemade vegan feta and a flavor packed vinaigrette.

-- Toss everything up and then pour over the simple vinaigrette and toss again before adding your vegan feta.
+- Toss everything up and then pour over the simple vinaigrette and toss again.

-Kalamata olives are divine in a Greek salad but you can also switch this for black olives or even green olives if you prefer.
+Kalamata olives.
+These are divine in a Greek salad but you can also switch them for black olives or even green olives if you prefer.

 - Vegan Couscous Salad